-No special materials are needed to rotate toys, however if you’d like your system to be seamless and simple, I do suggest buying new, matching bins.
-It might cost a little money to buy new materials, but it will be worth it (and sell the old stuff to make some money back).
+You don’t need any special materials to rotate toys, however, if you’d like your system to be seamless and simple, I suggest having a matching set bins.
+It might cost a little money if you have to buy new materials, but it will be worth it (and sell the old stuff to make some money back).

 Here’s what you’ll need: